-P: Progressing Well/On Target - The majority of the source protection plan policies have been implemented and/or are progressing.
+P: Progressing Well / On Target - The majority of the Plan policies have been implemented and/or are progressing.

-All legally-binding plan policies that address significant drinking water threats are implemented and 100% of significant threats have been addressed.
+All legally binding Plan policies that address significant drinking water threats are implemented and 100 percent of significant threats have been addressed.

-At the time the Source Protection Plan came into effect in 2015, 19 significant drinking water threats were identified in the Catfish Creek Source Protection Area.
-Since then, field verification has reduced that number to 14 significant threats, all of which have been addressed as of 2021.
+The original Catfish Creek Source Protection Plan came into effect in 2015.
+At that time, there were 19 significant drinking water threats identified in the Catfish Creek Source Protection Area.
+A comprehensive update to the Plan was completed under Section 36 of the Clean Water Act, 2006 and took effect on September 11, 2024.
+During preparation of the update, a total of 20 drinking water threats were identified.
+Field verification has reduced the total number to 14 significant threats, all of which have been addressed as of 2024.